robwarm/gpaw-symm/doc/exercises/aluminium/aluminium.rst

 Equilibrium lattice properties for bcc
 ======================================

 * Set up a similar calculation for bcc, in the minimal unit cell.
-Note that the cubic unit cell for a bcc lattice only contains two atoms.

 * Make a qualified starting guess on `a_\text{bcc}` from the lattice constant for fcc, that you have determined above.
 One can either